RedCoast: A Lightweight Tool to Automate Distributed Training of LLMs on Any GPU/TPUs: RedCoast: Library Design

 In addition to the complexities of implementing model parallelism, ML pipelines often contain repetitive boilerplate code that demands significant effort from developers.
 Examples of such code include back-propagation, gradient application, batch iteration, and so forth.
 Furthermore, the hardware upgrades usually require patches on existing codebase.
 For example, a code developed within a single-GPU setting needs data parallelism and multi-host related processing to be added when adapted to multi-GPU machines or clusters.

 In Redco, we design a neat and user-friendly mechanism to simplify ML pipeline developments.
 Users only have to define their pipeline through three design functions, and Redco handles all the remaining of the pipeline execution.
-In this section, we will introduce the software design of Redco for enabling this mechanism.
+In this section, we will introduce the software design of Redco that enables this mechanism.